9 Top fundraising trends for 2023

 Despite your best donor cultivation efforts, some will inevitably fall by the wayside.
 It may be because their priorities have changed or due to financial challenges.
 Either way, you will want to lessen the impact of these losses as much as you can.
 This means remaining mindful of where your next donor is coming from at all times and actively planning how to onboard new donors.

 As well as working to grow your donor pipeline, you also need to keep existing donors engaged and interested.
 Knowing as much as possible about your donors can help you do this effectively.
-An AI-based fundraising tool can help you identify new donors as well as decide when it’s time to reach out to existing donors.
+AI fundraising software can help you identify new donors as well as decide when it’s time to reach out to existing donors.
 It can also help you decide exactly how to reach out and what to say—whether it be a request for a donation, a simple activity report or a birthday greeting.

-2023 will be characterized by flexibility.
+This year will be characterized by flexibility.
 In tumultuous times it’s important to be as adaptable as possible and nonprofits that move with the times will be able to cultivate existing relationships and build new ones effectively.
 Fundraising technology will be key to helping alleviate many of the burdens fundraisers face in building meaningful relationships with donors.